 the trading venue(s) on which the stabilisation transactions were carried out, where applicable.

-For the purpose of the notification duty set out in Article 5(5) of Regulation (EU) No 596/2014, the entities undertaking the stabilisation must record each stabilisation order or transaction in securities and associated instruments with, as a minimum, the information specified in Article 25(1) and (2) and Article 26(1), (2) and (3) of Regulation (EU) No600/2014.
-Where the stabilisation transactions take place on several trading venues in different Member States, the competent authorities of the trading venues shall be notified of the stabilisation transactions carried on their venue.
+2A.
+[See Response #10] For the purpose of the notification duty set out in Article 5(5) of Regulation (EU) No 596/2014, the entities undertaking the stabilisation must record each stabilisation order or transaction in securities and associated instruments with, as a minimum, details of the names and numbers of the instruments bought or sold, the dates and times of the transactions, the transaction prices and means of identifying the investment firms concerned.
+[See Response #10] [Competent authorities shall be notified of stabilisation transactions carried out on their trading venues and ESMA shall be notified of other stabilisation transactions.]
+[See Response #7]

-3. The issuer, the offeror and the entities undertaking the stabilisation shall appoint one of them as responsible for the disclosure pursuant to paragraph 1.
+3. The issuer, the offeror and the entities undertaking the stabilisation may appoint one of them to be responsible for (i) the disclosure pursuant to paragraphs 1 and 2 [See Response #13] and (ii) the notification reporting pursuant to Article 5(5) of Regulation (EU) No 596/2014 [See Response #9].

-4. Where several entities undertake the stabilisation acting, or not, on behalf of the issuer or offeror, one of those persons shall act as central point of inquiry for any request from the competent authority of the trading venue on which the relevant securities have been admitted to trading or are traded.
+4. Where several entities undertake the stabilisation acting, or not, on behalf of the issuer or offeror, one of those persons shall act as central point of inquiry for any request from the competent authority of the trading venue on which the securities have been admitted to trading or are traded.

 Article 8